Khurramnaveed3233/Anmol-Ecommerce-Sales-Dashboard/README.md

 - The majority of customers prefer Credit/Debit Card payments, followed by Cash on Delivery.
 This indicates that convenience and security may be driving factors for customers when choosing payment modes.

 - While COD is still a popular option, reducing reliance on COD by offering discounts or faster delivery for prepaid orders could help streamline operations and reduce risk for the business.

+## Actionable Insights and Recommendations:

+- **Targeted Marketing in Top States**:

+  - Leverage the strong performance in Maharashtra and Uttar Pradesh with targeted marketing campaigns and promotions to increase sales.
+  - Explore opportunities to boost sales in lower-performing states, such as Madhya Pradesh and Himachal Pradesh, through localized offers and discounts.